Spotify continues to dominate the global music streaming industry with 675 million monthly active users and a 31.7% market share.

 - 263 million users pay for Spotify Premium.

-- Europe leads in Premium users, with 97 million subscribers (37% of the total).
+- Europe leads in Premium users, with 97 million subscribers (37%).

 - Spotify made €15.67 billion in revenue in 2024.